Deltik/SignEdit/README.md

 ## Installation

-1. Download the latest `.jar` file from [the Releases page](https://github.com/Deltik/SignEdit/releases) and upload it to your CraftBukkit/Spigot `plugins/` folder.
+1. Download the latest `.jar` file from [the Releases page](https://github.com/Deltik/SignEdit/releases) and upload it to your CraftBukkit (Spigot, PaperMC, etc.) `plugins/` folder.
-2. Do one of the following:
-   - Restart your server.
+2. Restart your CraftBukkit server.
-   - Run the `reload` command from the server console.
-   - Say `/reload` as an _op_ player.

 ## Usage